 However, accompanying the joyful moment was the “doping” scandal.
 Liu Guo Liang was found to have exceeded the exogenous origin of epitestosterone.
 Nonetheless, Liu was found innocent after the investigation and there was no doping offense committed.

-In 2002, after the ITTF changed the rules and announced the use of the new ping pong ball to have the size of 40mm instead of 38mm, Liu Guo Liang found he was no longer suitable to play in this arena, and so he ended his career as a table tennis player.
+In 2002, after the ITTF changed the rules and announced the new ping pong ball to have a size of 40mm instead of 38mm, Liu Guo Liang found he was no longer suitable to play in this arena, so he ended his career as a table tennis player.

 5. Ryu Seung Min

 He is the only penhold player is this top 5 list who is not from China.
 Ryu Seung Min was born on August 5, 1982, in Seoul, South Korea.